-2 Detailed description of the modified Four Quadrant Method for case analysis is provided by the EnTIRE project: Armond A.C. et al. (2019).
+4 Detailed description of the modified Four Quadrant Method for case analysis is provided by the EnTIRE project: Armond A.C. et al. (2019).
 D.5.3 Delivery of the entire set of case deliberation methods and case analyses as input for the platform, pp. 98-102.
 Available:

-- 3. Ask trainees to split in small groups (3-4 trainees in a group) and to choose a rapporteur a group member who will report results of the small group discussion to the whole group. - 4.
+- 2. Print out the case description (file "HU_U8A8 Handout") for each trainee. - 3.
+Ask trainees to split in small groups (3-4 trainees in a group) and to choose a rapporteur a group member who will report results of the small group discussion to the whole group. - 4.
 Step 1.
 Initial perception 20 minutes.
 Trainees read the case and in small groups discuss some general questions to identify relevant aspects of the case: - What are the ethical issues at stake in this case? - Who are the stakeholders? - How should stakeholders react to this case? - What should/can stakeholders do to prevent such cases? - 5.
 Step 2.
 The Four Quadrant Analysis 20 minutes.
 Each group fills in the four quadrant table included in the file "HU_U8A8 Handout".

-I. Relevant Facts : What are the most relevant facts concerning the situation?
-II.
-Uncertainties : Which features of the situation are uncertain, lacking in clarity, or controversial?
+I. Relevant Facts: What are the most relevant facts concerning the II.
+Uncertainties : Which features of the situation are uncertain, lacking in situation? clarity, or controversial?
 III.
 Courses of Action : What are the practically available options for providing a solution to the case (how to react to the case and how to prevent such cases in the future)?
 IV.
 Contextual Features : What legal, financial and institutional policies and regulations apply to the case?